Outdoor FunTools & Forecasts

 I shopped around and did plenty of research, because I’m one of those techies who needs to know everything about an electronic product before buying it.

-The Midland WR-120 turned out to be the best buy for my buck.
+The Midland 120 turned out to be the best buy for my buck.
 Here’s why:

-• It’s inexpensive but is also reliable and offers a substantial number of features.
+• It’s inexpensive, but is also reliable and has a substantial number of features

-• It provides the weather information, weather forecasts, and severe weather updates I need.
+• It provides current weather information, weather forecasts, and severe weather updates

-The Midland WR-120 weather radio can be bought many places where electronics are sold — including pharmacies, department stores, and, of course, Amazon.
+The Midland WR-120 weather radio can be bought in many places where electronics are sold — including pharmacies, department stores, and of course, Amazon.

 I mentioned earlier that affordability was a factor in deciding which weather radio I bought.

 I’m not against saving money, and I can be rather frugal.
-But I advise you not to buy a cheap weather radio — it may not be very well made and could possibly let you down just when you need a weather radio the most.
+But I advise you NOT to buy a cheap weather radio — because it may not be very well made, and it could possibly let you down just when you need a weather radio the most.

-Midland Radio was founded in 1960 and is widely known for making reliable 2-way radio systems, CB radios, and weather hazard alert radios.
+Midland Radio was founded in 1960 and is widely known for making reliable 2-way radio systems and weather hazard alert radios.

-Thankfully, I’ve not had to use my weather hazard system for hurricanes, blizzards, or tornadoes.
-But it’s designed to pump out audio-visual alerts when the local branch of the National Weather Service, a division of the National Oceanic and Atmospheric Administration (NOAA), issues them for major weather events.
+Thankfully, I’ve not had to use my weather hazard system for hurricanes, blizzards, or tornadoes lately.
+But it’s designed to pump out audio-visual alerts when the local branch of the National Weather Service (a division of the National Oceanic and Atmospheric Administration or NOAA) issues them for major weather events.

-The WR-120 also has a voice warning system — which is ideal for those who are visually impaired or individuals who want clear, verbal info during severe weather events.
+The WR-120 also has a voice warning system — which is ideal for those who are visually impaired.
+It’s also great for anyone who wants to hear clear, verbal information during severe weather events.

 Additionally, the Midland weather radio has a basic clock feature with an alarm option.

-I think the Midland WR-12o is pretty easy to set up.
-However, if you want a little extra assistance, you might enjoy this 8-minute video by Evansville, Indiana, WEHT-25 Chief Meteorologist Wayne Hart:
+I think the Midland WR120 is pretty easy to set up.
+However, if you want a little extra assistance, you might enjoy this 8-minute video by Evansville, Indiana WEHT-25 Chief Meteorologist Wayne Hart:

 Reasons To Buy A Weather Radio

-Weather radios may seem unnecessary in the era of TV weather reports, The Weather Channel, and, of course, umpteen-thousand weather apps for your phone.
+Weather radios may seem unnecessary in the era of local TV weather reports, The Weather Channel, and the umpteen-thousand weather apps that are available for your phone.

-The thing to think about is that you may not always have access to a TV.
-And the Weather Channel is a great nationwide network, but it’s not necessarily fixated on providing you with local weather alerts.
+• The Weather Channel is a great nationwide network, but it’s not necessarily fixated on providing you with weather alerts for your local area.

-As for those weather apps?
-Cool, yes — but apps are not always reliable and may not offer official weather alerts from your local NOAA branch.
+• Weather apps are cool, but they’re not always reliable AND may not offer official weather alerts from your local NOAA branch.

 NOAA generally provides weather alerts for the following: